Dynamics of stochastic integrate-and-fire networks: Impact of spike reset and fluctuations on single-neuron activity

-At higher rates, Eq.~\ref{eq:lif_fI_mft} overpredicts the true firing rates (Fig. \ref{fig:intro}b, dashed black line vs dots).
-The expansion of the probability density functional around that mean field theory exposes systematic corrections to it (Appendix~\ref{app:ndim_fluct}).
-We can also calculate the rate exactly without recourse to the fluctuation expansion.
+Comparing the one-loop and mean field predictions, we see that the negative vertex factor leads to a suppression of activity (Fig.~\ref{fig:intro}c, dotted vs dashed; Fig.~\ref{fig:intro}d, black).
+This occurs because the nonlinear spike reset negatively couples the mean membrane voltage to joint fluctuations in the spikes and membrane voltage.

+We can also calculate the rate of the threshold-linear stochastic LIF neuron exactly.
 Due to the nonlinear reset mechanism, the spike train is a renewal process.
-With a constant drive $E$, the membrane potential evolves after a spike at time $t$ as $v(t+s) = E \left(1 - \exp(-s) \right)$, with $v(t) = 0$.
-The time-averaged firing rate is the inverse of the mean interspike interval.
+Standard results of renewal theory expose its rate~\cite{cox_point_1980}.
+With a constant drive $E$, the membrane voltage evolves after a spike at time $t$ as $v(t+s) = E \left(1 - \exp(-s) \right)$, with $v(t) = 0$.
+The time-averaged firing rate is the inverse of the mean interspike interval: $\langle \dot{n} \rangle = 1 / \langle s \rangle$.
 For threshold-linear $f$, the mean interspike interval is

 $\gamma(x, y)$ is the lower incomplete gamma function.
-The term $\ln \left( \frac{E}{E-1} \right)$ is the time for $v(t)$ to reach the threshold value of 1; the second term is the mean first spike time after that~\cite{cox_point_1980}.
-Comparing this to the approximate deterministic mean field rate, Eq.~\ref{eq:lif_fI_mft}, we see that fluctuations suppress firing (Fig.~\ref{fig:intro}b).
+The term $\ln \left( \frac{E}{E-1} \right)$ is the time for $v(t)$ to reach the threshold value of 1; the second term is the mean first spike time after that.
+The one-loop prediction matches the true f-I curve better than the mean-field theory (Fig.~\ref{fig:intro}c).